derickarts/openmct/API.md

 ## Scope and purpose of this document

-This document is intended to serve as reference material for a developer who wishes to develop an application based on Open MCT.
+This document is intended to serve as a reference for developing an application based on Open MCT.
 It will provide details of the API necessary to extend the Open MCT platform meet common use cases such as integrating with a telemetry source.

-The best place to start is with the Open MCT tutorials.
+The best place to start is with the [Open MCT Tutorials](https://github.com/larkin/openmct-tutorial).
 These will walk you through the process of getting up and running with Open MCT, as well as addressing some common developer use cases.

 ## Building From Source